 - Daily administrative costs: Includes admin costs such as office supplies, telephone charges, postage, fees to accountants and lawyers, licensing fees to health departments, and beverage licenses for serving alcohol.

-How Do Restaurants Take Inventory?
+How Do Restaurants Take ?

-How Often Should a Restaurant Do Inventory?
+How Often Should a Do ?

 - Organize your supplies so that employees can locate items quickly and everything is in the right place.
 Make labels for your storage shelves.